aicenter/simod/README.md

 Specifically, in `data_dir` specify the path to the folder with the downloaded demand `csv` file.
 You may also want to change the `output_dir`.
 3. Run the processing script: `python trips_process.py`.
 You should see a `trips.txt` in the specified data directory.
 This file contains demands for the simulation.
-4. Finally, you need to move the `trips.txt` to <data_dir> specified in the Amodsim config.
+4. Finally, you need to move the `trips.txt` to <data_dir> specified in the SiMoD config.

 For additional information see the demand processign readme in https://github.com/horychtom/demand-processing repository.